- What is a health science center?

 In the late 1960s, the Texas Higher Education Coordinating Board recommended the college accommodate 50 additional Texas residents in the entering class.
 The dental college was eager to meet the challenge but needed more money to be successful.
 The best alternative was state funding, but that meant the college had to sever its ties with Baylor University, a private Baptist university.
 The college officially separated in July 1971 and became College of Dentistry, a private, nonprofit, non-sectarian corporation.

 In 1996, the college became a member of The Texas A&M University System and three years later became part of the Texas A&M Health Science Center.

 Q. What kind of degrees can you get through Texas A&M Health Science Center?

 A. The College of Medicine offers the Doctor of Medicine (M.D.), along with a combined M.D./Ph.D. degree in Clinical Medicine and Medical Science, M.D./M.B.A. degree, M.D./M.P.H. degree, and M.S. in Education for Healthcare Professionals.

-The College of Nursing offers the Bachelor of Science in Nursing (B.S.N.) through three educational tracks: Traditional, Second Degree and RN-to-B.S.N.
+The College of Nursing offers the Master of Science in Nursing (M.S.N.) degree in nursing education and a Bachelor of Science in Nursing (B.S.N.) through three tracks: Traditional, Second Degree and RN-to-B.S.N.

 The Irma Lerma Rangel College of Pharmacy offers the Doctor of Pharmacy (Pharm.D.).

-The School of Graduate Studies offers the Doctor of Philosophy (Ph.D.) and Master of Science (M.S.) through other TAMHSC components.
+The Office of Graduate Studies offers the Doctor of Philosophy (Ph.D.) and Master of Science (M.S.) through other TAMHSC components.